microsoft/pai/docs/manual/cluster-user/how-to-use-advanced-job-settings.md

    <img src="./imgs/distributed-job.png" width="60%" height="60%" />

-What is task role?
+What is a task role?
 For single server jobs, there is only one task role.
 For distributed jobs, there may be multiple task roles.
 For example, when TensorFlow is used to run distributed jobs, it has two roles, including the parameter server and the worker.

-`Instances` in the following picture is the number of instances of certain task role.
+`Instances` in the following picture is the number of instances of certain task roles.
 In distributed jobs, it depends on how many instances are needed for a task role.
 For example, if you set instances to 8 for a TensorFlow worker task role, it means there should be 8 Docker containers for the worker role.

    <img src="./imgs/taskrole-and-instance.png" width="100%" height="100%" />

 ### Environmental Variables and Port Reservation

 In a distributed job, one task might communicate with others (When we say task, we mean a single instance of a task role).
-So a task need to be aware of other tasks' runtime information such as IP, port, etc. The system exposes such runtime information as environment variables to each task's Docker container.
+So a task needs to be aware of other tasks' runtime information such as IP, port, etc. The system exposes such runtime information as environment variables to each task's Docker container.
 For mutual communication, users can write code in the container to access those runtime environment variables.

 Below we show a complete list of environment variables accessible in a Docker container: